roed314/psycodict/README.md

-# psycodict: a dictionary-based python interface to an PostgreSQL database
+# psycodict: dictionary-based python interface to PostgreSQL databases

 This project was split off from the [L-functions and modular forms database](https://www.lmfdb.org) so that other projects could use the SQL interface that we created for that project.